-- Support development and implementation of due diligence practices and tools such as the CMRT through our leadership in RMI's Steering Committee and participation within RMI sub-teams. - Support development and implementation of the RMAP by defining the terms of the RMAP audit protocol in conjunction with RMI member companies and other industry groups. - Support responsible mineral assurance programs that carry out independent third-party audits of smelter and refiner facilities, such as the RMAP, through our membership in RMI.
+- Support development and implementation of due diligence practices and tools such as the CMRT through participation within RMI sub-teams. - Support responsible mineral assurance programs that carry out independent third-party audits of smelter and refiner facilities, such as the RMAP, through our membership in RMI.